-As DNA tests continue to fly off the shelves in 2017, US Sen. Charles E. Schumer of New York issued a warning about the possible dangers of testing.
+As DNA tests continue to fly off the shelves, US Sen. Charles E. Schumer of New York issued a warning about the possible dangers of testing.
 “Popular at-home DNA test kits are putting consumer privacy at great risk,” according to a Nov.
 26, 2017, statement in the senator’s online newsroom.
 “Different policies amongst the most popular DNA kit firms grant unknown third parties broad access to your most sensitive info.”
 The release accuses AncestryDNA, in particular, of claiming the rights to monetize customers’ DNA without revealing how they’ll do so.
 Schumer calls for the Federal Trade Commission to “ensure that the privacy policies of all DNA test kits are clear, transparent, and fair to consumers.”

 A few months later, news broke that California police used genetic genealogy to identify the Golden State Killer, whose rape and murder spree terrorized the state in the 1970s and 80s.
 Privacy advocates warned that genealogists could become unwitting informants against their relatives—even their yet-unborn grandchildren and great-grandchildren.

 It’s true that even basic consumer DNA tests can reveal a lot about you: your ethnicity, how you’re related to other test-takers and some physical and health traits.
 Your testing company does have access to this information, as well as any personal data in your member profile.
 They might use customer data for medical or genetic research.
 And, yes, your DNA results can potentially identify relatives (even future descendants) who are “persons of interest” in criminal investigations.